FL03/rstm/README.md

 \delta: Q\times{A}\rightarrow{Q}\times{A}\times{\lbrace\pm{1},0\rbrace}
 $$

 as defined within the paper [On the Topological Dynamics of Turing Machines](https://doi.org/10.1016/S0304-3975(96)00025-4) by Petr Kůrka.
-Therefore, we any rule-based procedural macros within the scope of `rstm` follow the following syntax:
+Therefore, we allow any rule-based procedural macros within the scope of `rstm` to follow the following syntax:

 ```ignore
 (state, symbol) -> Direction(next_state, next_symbol)